-There is no clear cut path to success in the performing arts or arts and culture sectors.
-Artists often build their own pathways to opportunities.
-According to the most recent Canada statistics report, typically artists reported their total income directly from art and culture employment at 56% less then other fields did.
-Also reported was that 50% are self-employed, compared with only 12% of all Canadian workers.
-This likely means most arts workers are working another job or have seasonal contracts and casual gig work as it is .
+There is no clear-cut path to success in the performing arts or arts and culture sectors.
+Artists often build their pathways to opportunities.
+According to the most recent Canada statistics report, typically, artists reported their total income directly from art and culture employment at 56% less than other fields.
+Also noted was that 50% are self-employed, compared with only 12% of all Canadian workers.
+This likely means most arts workers are working another job or have seasonal contracts and casual gig work as it is.

 As a result of the ebbs and flows of arts and culture employment, we see increased personal energy and higher self-starter behavior.

-Reliably persistent in the face of challenges, armed with social intelligence and positive self-regulation they have an unique style to withstand uncertainty.
+Reliably persistent in the face of challenges, armed with social intelligence and positive self-regulation, they have a unique style to withstand uncertainty.
 The result is that this industry has produced individuals who have unique abilities to cope with pressure and unpredictability.